xybor-x/xyerror/README.md

 ## Python Exception Idea

-Xyerror defined an error type used to create other errors called `Class`, it is equivalent to `Exception` class in Python.
+Package xyerror defined an error type used to create other errors called `Class`, it is equivalent to `Exception` class in Python.

 `Class` creates `XyError` objects by using `New` method.
 It looks like `Exception` class creates `Exception` instances.
 Example: